-The final percentage marks obtained for the 120 credits from taught module assessments weighted for credit value, and the weighted Research Project mark worth 60 credits will be added together and divided by 12 to arrive at a final degree mark for the MSc.
+The final percentage marks obtained for the 120 or 150 credits from taught module assessments weighted for credit value, and the weighted Research Project mark worth 60 or 30 credits respectively will be added together and divided by 12 to arrive at a final degree mark for the MSc.
 Marks will be calculated to one decimal place, and then 0.5 and above being rounded up and 0.4 and below rounded down.